 North Carolina Museum of Natural Sciences

 Take the free-admission North Carolina Museum of Natural Sciences, for instance.
 In addition to accessible parking, restrooms and walkways, the museum also offers wheelchairs free of charge, staff-guided tactile tours and an easy-to-use smartphone app that delivers captioned audio.
-Insider tip: Utilize the museum’s Sensory Map to identify sensory-friendly spaces.
+Tip: Utilize the museum’s Sensory Map to identify sensory-friendly spaces.
 You can download it and a complete guide to accessibility services on the museum website.

 Marbles Kids Museum